|

 from the Guang Ping Yang Tai Chi Association and from Grand

 Master Look, Moon Hung.
-He is a Gold Medal Champion in Guang
+Sifu Bo was given the honor of "Living Legend" and inducted into the Martial arts Masters Hall of Fame in Anaheim, CA. He is a Gold Medal Champion in Guang

 Ping Tai Chi from the U.S. Chinese Koushu Federation, at San